Information-Theoretic Grid Topology Reconstruction using Low-Precision Smart Meter Data: Methods

 In the IEEE datasets, we have one year of hourly voltage magnitude and phase data for each bus.
 Hence, there are $8760$ data points in the IEEE dataset for each bus.
 Similarly, the GridLAB-D datasets cover a year of data but have more precise resolution with a measurement taken every minute.
 This gives $525,610$ data points for each bus.

 The discrete MI method and JVHW method require discrete data as input.
-The methods can take on the order of days for when we discretize the data to higher resolution than 16-bit integers.
-We vary the discretization in of datasets and look at the effect on algorithm performance Section (\ref{S:3.6}).
-To reduce computation time we run the bulk of our experiments with a 14-bit discretization for the discrete MI methods.
-The Gaussian MI on the other hand performs relatively fast and performs well with 64-bit floating point precision in Matlab, the highest floating point resolution in Matlab.
+These estimators exhibit high computational complexity, scaling heavily with both the length of the time series and the number of discretization bins.
+For a network of $M$ nodes, computing all pairwise mutual information requires $O(M^2)$ operations.
+The methods can take on the order of days (e.g., approximately 29 hours for the 123-node system) when we discretize the data to higher resolution than 16-bit integers.
+We vary the discretization of datasets and look at the effect on algorithm performance in Section (\ref{S:3.6}).
+To reduce computation time, we run the bulk of our experiments with a 14-bit discretization for the discrete MI methods.
+The Gaussian MI, on the other hand, performs relatively fast (yielding network reconstructions in approximately 5 seconds for the same system) and performs well with 64-bit floating-point precision in Matlab, the highest floating-point resolution in Matlab.

 There are four GridLAB-D datasets.
 Two datasets have 52 buses and are labeled SG1 (solar and non-solar).
 The other two GridLAB-D datasets have 272 buses and are labeled SG2 (solar and non-solar).
 The true graphs of SG1 and SG2 datasets are shown in the Appendix in Figures \ref{fg:SG1_true_graph} and \ref{fg:SG2_true_graph} respectively.